 Failing to report a reasonable suspicion of abuse or neglect of a child is grounds for a Class A misdemeanor charge and criminal penalties in New York.
 In addition, that failure opens up a mandatory reporter to a civil claim for damages due to harm or injuries to a child that could have been prevented by reporting a suspicion.
 This is especially important when it comes to child care professionals and teachers who suspect others of inappropriate or negligent behavior involving the health and safety of a child.

 We know that the emotional, physical, and financial losses due to injuries to your child can be overwhelming and unexpected.
 Our personal injury attorneys will do everything necessary to recover compensation for the injury that your child has suffered.
 Nothing can truly undo the distress and trauma your family may have suffered, but compensation can ease the financial burden of medical costs and punish those who are responsible.
-If your child has been injured in an accident due to the negligence of another please contact the New York injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP.
+If your child has been injured in an accident due to the negligence of another please contact the New York injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Call us today at (212) 986-7353 so we can talk about your options.

 Our client, an 18 month old infant, was severely burned by boiling water while attending a daycare.
 After many hours of mediation, Victor Goldblum settled the case for $2,500,000.00.